 Online counselling and support

-Free online counselling and online support groups for people over 18
+Free online counselling and online support groups for young people (aged 12 to17) and adults.
+Peer support groups for frontline workers and professionals.

 Remote support and an outreach service to people who use Shine services by phone and email.

 Stress control classes to learn new stress management skills and tips for minding your mental health from HSE Health and Wellbeing.

 The programme is for 3 weeks on Mondays and Thursdays and recommences at varying intervals.

 Visit HSE Health and Wellbeing for more information.

 Individual, couple and family therapy sessions online and phone.

 Helplink Mental Health